NVlabs/instant-ngp/README.md

 To conduct controlled experiments in an automated fashion, all features from the interactive testbed (and more!) have Python bindings that can be easily instrumented.
 For an example of how the `./build/testbed` application can be implemented and extended from within Python, see `./scripts/run.py`, which supports a superset of the command line arguments that `./build/testbed` does.

-Here is a typical command line using `scripts/run.py` to generate a 5-second flythrough of the fox dataset to the (default) file `movie.mp4`, after using the testbed to save a NeRF solution file and a set of camera key frames:
+Here is a typical command line using `scripts/run.py` to generate a 5-second flythrough of the fox dataset to the (default) file `movie.mp4`, after using the testbed to save a (default) NeRF snapshot `base.msgpack` and a set of camera key frames:

 ```sh
 instant-ngp$ python scripts/run.py --mode nerf --scene data/nerf/fox --load_snapshot data/nerf/fox/base.msgpack --video_camera_path data/nerf/fox/base_cam.json --video_n_seconds 5 --video_fps 60 --width 1920 --height 1080